Battle of Morlaix: English intervention

 The English ships carried 1,350 men, a force far smaller than that of the French besieging Brest.
-But, seeing so many English ships crowded into the Brest Roads and the English vanguard disembarking onto the beach, the French anticipated an attack by a vast host.
+However, seeing so many English ships crowded into the Brest Roads and the English vanguard disembarking onto the beach, the French anticipated an attack by a vast host.
 Charles promptly broke off the siege and withdrew, abandoning western Brittany, where the populace strongly favoured the Montfort cause.
 Part of the French force retreated along the south coast of Brittany, but the bulk of the army accompanied him to Guingamp.
 Here he concentrated his forces and called up local levies.
 The English were commanded by William, Earl of Northampton who was reinforced by 800 men under Robert of Artois a few days after landing.
 He also absorbed several small English forces and an unknown number of John of Montfort's Breton partisans.
 Edward III was planning to follow on with a substantial force and so Northampton's first mission was to secure a port on the north coast of Brittany.

 Morlaix is approximately halfway between Brest and Guingamp.
 It was a town with strong fortifications and a secure harbour 50 km from Brest.
 Charles left it well provisioned and well garrisoned before withdrawing a further 60 km along the north coast road.
 Northampton marched on Morlaix, taking over the territory to the west of it.
 Arriving on 3 September and finding the garrison well-prepared to stand a siege he assaulted the town.
 This lasted most of the day, was pressed hard, and was eventually repulsed with the English suffering many casualties.
 They then settled down for a regular siege.
 It is possible Northampton was anticipating further reinforcement by Montfortist Bretons.
 Charles was now aware that his force greatly outnumbered the English, although not by as much as Charles had hoped.
 Edward's contingent was still in England waiting for shipping to be assembled and the French mistakenly believed it would be used in northern France, probably disembarking in Picardy.
 An army was gathered to confront this imagined threat, including many men transferred from Brittany.